mixpanel/docs/pages/docs/access-security/two-factor-authentication.md

 ### Login via backup methods

-If you are unable to log in due to two-factor authentication because you have either lost your phone or don’t have access to your number, we have a couple backup methods you can use to log in depending on your authentication method.
+If you are unable to log in due to two-factor authentication because you have either lost your phone or don't have access to your number, we have a couple backup methods you can use to log in depending on your authentication method.

 **Note: Contact support if none of these backup methods work for you.**

 #### Login via recovery codes (authentication app)

-If an authentication app is your preferred method of authentication, you can login via your saved recovery codes if you don’t have access to your phone.
+If an authentication app is your preferred method of authentication, you can login via your saved recovery codes if you don't have access to your phone.
 A user can login via a recovery code by doing the following:

 1. Click on "Need help?
 Use a recovery code to sign in"